 Cut off a piece of the paper roll.
 A wrapping paper roll was used in this project, but a paper towel roll or toilet paper roll will also work.

 Trim a piece of fabric large enough to completely cover the paper roll.
 Adhere the fabric to the roll with a hot glue gun.
-Along the seam of fabric, attach magnets with hot glue gun.
+Along the seam of fabric, attach magnets with a hot glue gun.

 Step 6 - Make Ring Holder

 Using your pliers or scissors, clip off the hook section of the wire hanger and flatten out the wire so that you can remove the cardboard tube piece.
 Cut the tube to your desired length.
-Using the same technique from the previous step, trim a piece of fabric large enough to completely cover the tube and adhere the fabric using a hot glue gun.
-Attach one magnet at the back center of the tube with hot glue gun.
+Using the same technique from the previous step, trim a piece of fabric large enough to completely cover the tube and adhere to the fabric using a hot glue gun.
+Attach one magnet at the back center of the tube with a hot glue gun.